June 27, 2023

 CROSSING THE INTERSTATE

 About two hours more of hiking through the shaded trees of the Rogue River National Forest, we could hear the noise of semi-trucks making their way up and down I-5.
-We were closing in on our evening destination of the east side of the interstate.
+We were closing in on our evening destination on the east side of the interstate.

 As we got closer and closer, I could spot the road traffic below us.
 I now had a visual reference to go with the vehicle noises we’d been hearing for more than an hour.
 It was one of those casual reminders of how loud cars and trucks (and especially motorcycles) can be.

 You tend to adjust to this noise when you’re in town and hearing it all the time.
 But as soon as you get out in nature and away from everything, it’s as if your ears recalibrate to a lower decimal level.
-Bird chirps appear at a “normal” volume, and ordinary motor vehicles sounds like disruptive aural chaos.
+Bird chirps appear at a “normal” volume, and ordinary motor vehicles sound like disruptive aural chaos.

 Looking down toward I-5

-It was approaching 5 pm now, and we were nearly to our campsite for the evening.
-All that was left was to hike the final mile to Carter Creek where we intended to set up camp for the night in a nearby meadow.
+It was approaching 5 pm now, as we neared our campsite for the evening.
+All that was left was to hike the final mile to Carter Creek, where we intended to set up camp in a nearby meadow.
+The creek itself was dry and had a small bridge over it, but off to the left of the trail, there was a seasonal brook flowing strong.
+Nobody else had claimed a spot there yet.
+It looked like we had the entire meadow to ourselves!

 I suspect our good fortune was mostly because so many thru-hikers were getting off trail to head into Ashland to resupply and stay the night.
 They would pass this spot a mere mile after they returned to the trail, probably in the morning sometime.
-This was a one of the many benefits to being a section hiker where your miles and stopping points were staggered between the bubbles of other hikers.
+This was one of the many benefits of being a section hiker where your miles and stopping points were staggered between the bubbles of other hikers.

 Crossing under I-5